 The short answer is yes.
 Many people feel lonely during addiction recovery as their normal social circle is stripped away.
-Most of those who struggle with addiction surrounded themselves with other people with addiction.
+Most of those who struggle with addiction surround themselves with other people with addiction.
 They do this to feel better about what they’re doing and not get lectured.
-However, in addiction recovery, the last thing you want to do is be part of a toxic social circle that might encourage you to use again.
+However, in addiction recovery, the last thing you want to do is be part of a toxic social circle that might encourage you to use it again.

 Nevertheless, that means your previous social support group is now gone.
 It’s easy to feel lonely and like you don’t know anyone.
 That’s why it’s incredibly important to find people to connect with in recovery in order to build a healthier social network.

 Loneliness is a subjective feeling that coincides with other strong feelings like depression, anxiety, or even panic.
 It also doesn’t necessarily mean that you’re alone in a room with no other people.
 Many people report that they feel lonely even when they’re with their friends or family.
 People in addiction recovery often say that loneliness is one of the most difficult things to overcome.
 Some even say that it’s harder than detoxing.
 The main reason is that loneliness can’t simply be treated by medications.
 The tools for dealing with loneliness are ones that you have to formulate yourself.

 1. Start By Connecting With Yourself